The easiest way to get rpact is to install it from cran: install.packages("rpact")

 Sample Size Calculation Functions

-Plot FunctionsTake a look to the appearance and graphical output of the RPACT package
+Plot FunctionsTake a look at the appearance and graphical output of the rpact package

 Working with datasets

 # create a group sequential design design <- getDesignGroupSequential(kMax = 4, alpha = 0.025, informationRates = c(0.2, 0.5, 0.8, 1), futilityBounds = rep(0.5244, 4 - 1), typeOfDesign = "WT", deltaWT = 0.45) # take a look at the design design # create a dataset of means data <- getDataset( n1 = c(22, 11, 22, 11), n2 = c(22, 13, 22, 13), means1 = c(1, 1.1, 1, 1), means2 = c(1.4, 1.5, 3, 2.5), stds1 = c(1, 2, 2, 1.3), stds2 = c(1, 2, 2, 1.3)) # display the stage results getStageResults(design = design, dataInput = data, stage = 3) # display the analysis results getAnalysisResults(design = design, dataInput = data, equalVariances = TRUE, stage = stage, nPlanned = rep(10, kMax - stage), thetaH0 = 0, thetaH1 = 1.3, allocationRatioPlanned = 2)